-We estimate that we will receive net proceeds from the offering of approximately \$\\$ million (\infty \text{ million}), assuming an offering price of \$\\$ per ordinary share (\infty \text{ per ordinary share}), which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and estimated offering expenses payable by us, and assuming no exercise of the underwriters' option to purchase additional ordinary shares.
-If the underwriters exercise their option in full, we estimate that we will receive net proceeds from the offering of approximately \$\\$ million (\infty \text{ million}) after deducting estimated underwriting discounts and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from the offering of approximately \$76.5 million (€64.0 million), based on the offering price of \$30.00 per ordinary share (€25.13 per ordinary share), after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and assuming no exercise of the underwriters' option to purchase additional ordinary shares.
+If the underwriters exercise their option in full, we estimate that we will receive net proceeds from the offering of approximately \$88.5 million (€74.1 million) after deducting underwriting discounts and commissions and estimated offering expenses payable by us.